-The Tax Office generally accepts independent valuations as a basis for this apportionment.
+We generally accept independent valuations as a basis for this apportionment.
 However, if there is no independent valuation, you may need to demonstrate that your apportionment of the amount paid is reasonable.
 Apportionment on the basis of the market values of the various items for which the payment is made will generally be reasonable.